edking21/AngularGrid-GitHub-Demo/README.md

 ## In Memory Data Store

-* Optionally calls the in Memory DB when the RESTy API is not available.
+* Optionally calls the in Memory DB when the RESTfull API is not available.

 * Change between In Memory and REST with a single npm command.
 ```ts